 What are Crunch Exercises?
 One of the most popular abdominal workouts is the crunch.
 Crunches, also known as abdominal crunches, are a core workout that focuses on your abdominal muscles, particularly rectus abdominals and obliques.
 It enables the development of six-pack abs and tightness of the stomach.
 Crunches are a low-cost exercise that you can do at home that uses your body weight to tone muscles.

 Your core comprises more than just your abs.
-It also includes the muscles in your pelvis, lower back, and hips, as well as oblique muscles on the sides of the trunk.
+It also includes the muscles in your pelvis, lower back, hips, and oblique muscles on the sides of the trunk.
 These muscles work together to keep your body stable.
 While crunch is a popular core move, it is not suitable for everyone.
 It can be hard on your back and neck because it only trains your abs, not the rest of your core muscles.

 How to Perform the Crunch Exercise?